Azure/azure-functions-sql-extension/triggerREADME.md

     "AzureWebJobsDashboard": "UseDevelopmentStorage=true"
     ```

-- Add your connection string to 'local.settings.json' in "Values"
+- Make sure you have your connection string set in 'local.settings.json' in "Values"

 ### Trigger Binding Tutorial ###

 This tutorial assumes that you have completed all steps from the Input/Output Binding tutorials.

-- Move your input/output binding .cs files to SQLBinding
-- Move your 'Employee.cs' file to SQLBinding
-- Open your app in VSCode
 - Create a new file
 - Add the following namespaces